Wolf’s mask order inflames partisan fight over virus | Times Leader

 “I feel it is up to your personal choice whether or not to abide by this mandate,” Rowe wrote.

-Meanwhile, as a surge of infections hammers the South and West, even top Republicans in Congress that masks are about politics, as Trump suggests, and telling Americans they can help save lives.
+Meanwhile, as a surge of infections hammers the South and West, even top Republicans in Congress are pushing back against the notion that masks are about politics, as Trump suggests, and telling Americans they can help save lives.

 Still, some Republicans have delighted in defying Wolf.
 The county party in conservative Lebanon County has posted photos of its members this week gathering without masks.